 Self-regulation is a component of situating aesthetics.
-Bol and Garner (2011) promote the use of conceptual, metacognitive, procedural and strategic scaffolds to support self-regulated learning in online learning environments for the purpose of self-monitoring, self-reflection and organization (p.
+Bol and Garner (2011) promote the use of conceptual, metacognitive, procedural, and strategic scaffolds to support self-regulated learning in online learning environments for the purpose of self-monitoring, self-reflection, and organization (p.
 116).
-Their discussion of scaffolding does not address the aesthetic appeal that can also serve as a scaffold for students to remain contextually interested and in a state of pleasure, which retains their engagement and encourages them to continue.
-Self-regulation encourages the use of metacognition to monitor the learning effectiveness of the learner in taking the materials in, and how effective the teaching strategies are.
+Their discussion of scaffolding does not address the aesthetic appeal that can also serve as a scaffold for students to remain contextually interested and in a state of pleasure that retains their engagement and encourages them to continue.
+Self-regulation theorists encourage the use of metacognition to monitor the effectiveness of the learner in internalizing the instructional materials and how effective the teaching strategies are.
 But the aesthetics of the activity are an important meta aspect of learning.
-It impacts the method of how the information is delivered to the recipient, changes the form of the information and creates the environment conducive or interferant with effective learning.
+It impacts the method of how the information is delivered to the recipient, changes the form of the information, and creates an environment that is either conducive or interferant with effective learning.
 If one of the chief challenges of online or distant learning is the student’s ability to self-regulate (p.105), then part of the solution could potentially lie in providing an environment of learning that will make online and distant learning an experience that the learner will be willing to situate themselves in.

-Zimmerman identified a structure for self-regulatory systems in a cyclical representation that encompasses three phases: forethought, performance or volition control, and self-reflection (2000, p.
+Zimmerman identified a structure for self-regulatory systems as a cyclical representation that encompasses three phases: forethought, performance or volition control, and self-reflection (2000, p.
 16, see figure 1).

 Figure 1.
 Zimmerman’s cyclical model of self-regulation (2000).

-Situating aestheticscould promote a similar cyclical model that would include phases such as: impressions, engagement, and evaluation (see figure 2).
-These phases are experienced by individuals in an implicit manner that is a natural part of navigating through life and the dozens of decisions to engage or not engage that are made daily.
+Situating aesthetics could promote a similar cyclical model that would include phases such as: impressions, engagement, and evaluation (see figure 2).
+These phases are experienced by individuals in an implicit manner that is a natural part of navigating through life in the dozens of decisions to engage or not engage that are made daily.

-The engagementphase is where the individual explores the content in the context provided (p.225).
-During this stage of familiarization, the emotional state of the is a gauge by which the individual makes formative judgements regarding their experience, continuously assessing their willingness to proceed.
+The engagement phase is where the individual explores the content in the context provided (p.225).
+During this stage of familiarization, the individual’s emotional state is a gauge by which they make formative judgements regarding their experience, continuously assessing their willingness to proceed.

 But what about learners who are in a prescriptive learning environment rather than elective?
 This brings the purpose of aesthetics into a role of creating an emotionally welcoming environment that can help to bring the learner into a receptive state for learning.
 The process of learning shouldn’t become an imposed endurance challenge inflicted on a captive audience of students.